Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

 *	Service discovery and Load balancing
 Containers receive their own IP addresses from Kubernetes, while it assigns a single Domain Name System (DNS) name to a set of containers to aid in load-balancing requests across the containers of the set.
+*	Automated rollouts and rollbacks
+Kubernetes seamlessly rolls out and rolls back application updates and configuration changes, constantly monitoring the application's health to prevent any downtime.
+*	Secret and configuration management
+Kubernetes manages sensitive data and configuration details for an application separately from the container image, in order to avoid a re-build of the respective image.
+Secrets consist of sensitive/confidential information passed to the application without revealing the sensitive content to the stack configuration, like on GitHub.
+*	Storage orchestration
+Kubernetes automatically mounts software-defined storage (SDS) solutions to containers from local storage, external cloud providers, distributed storage, or network storage systems.
+*	Batch execution
+Kubernetes supports batch execution, long-running jobs, and replaces failed containers. support for role-based access control (RBAC) is stable only as of the Kubernetes 1.8 release.

 ####	Discuss the evolution of Kubernetes from Borg.
 Kubernetes is highly inspired by the Google Borg system, a container and workload orchestrator for its global operations for more than a decade.